geemi725/Covid_CG_mappings/README.md

 Please note that non-bonded protein chains/segments are coarse-grained separately.
 Each structure contain multiple mappings with different resolutions.
 Furthermore, HETAM entries of the original PDB files are removed.
 ## Funding
-These structures are generated as a milestone of the research project proposed for the MOLSSI Seed-Fellowship.
+These structures are generated as a milestone of the research project proposed for the [MOLSSI Seed-Fellowship](https://molssi.org/2020b-seed-software-fellows/) (Fellowship agreement No.480388) supported by the National Science Foundation.

 ## Reference